davidgutierrezrubio/jmathanim/manual/06_AdvancedTopics/AdvancedTopics.md

 waitSeconds(3);
 ```

-We want to create a `Point`subclass that automatically locates at the inverse coordinates of point `A`.
+We want to create a `Point`subclass that automatically locates at the normalized coordinates of point `A`, that is, the projection of `A` into the unit circle.
 As the `Point` class implements the `updateable` interface, the easiest way is to subclass the `Point` and override the `getUpdateLevel` and `update` methods.

 ```java
 class UnitPoint extends Point {